-Sand and gravel deposits found on beaches or in rivers and streams, are mostly quartz (silicon dioxide, SiO2) grains.
+Sand deposits found on beaches or in rivers and streams, are mostly quartz (silicon dioxide, SiO2) grains.
 Weathering of rocks such as granite forms these quartz grains.
 In the process of weathering, the softer, weaker minerals in granite (such as feldspar) are weathered away.
 The more resistant quartz eventually is ground down in size, but does not break down chemically.
 In time, these quartz grains accumulate in rivers, streams, deltas and on beaches.

 Stone is considered by many to be the premium material in all kinds of construction.
 Its use dates to the dawn of civilization, and only buildings made of stone have survived from ancient times.
 Dimension Stone is stone that is cut and finished to specified sizes and shapes, which can be used for buildings, monuments, paving, furniture, and decorative objects.
 Sometimes called cut stone, it is typically quarried in rectangular blocks, then sawed and finished to specification.